Pakistani Intelligence Community: Directorate General of Intelligence and Investigation

+Anti Narcotics Force

+ANF intelligence is crucial in combating drug trafficking in Pakistan.
+They employ various methods to gather information, allowing them to build a comprehensive picture of drug activity.
+This intelligence is then used to target investigations, disrupt operations, and arrest key traffickers.
+This plays a vital role in international efforts against global drug trafficking.

 Intelligence reforms since 1970s

 In 1972–73, Prime Minister Zulfikar Ali Bhutto adopted many recommendations of the Hamoodur Rahman Commission's papers after seeing the intelligence failure in East Pakistan.
 This led the reformation of the FIA as Prime Minister Bhutto visioned the FIA as equivalent to American FBI which not only protects the country from internal crises but also from foreign suspected threats therefore he established the FIA on the same pattern.
-In 1970s, Prime Minister Bhutto had the Pakistan intelligence to actively run military intelligence programs in various countries to procure scientific expertise and technical papers in line of Alsos Mission of Manhattan Project.
+In the 1970s, Prime Minister Bhutto had the Pakistan intelligence to actively run military intelligence programs in various countries to procure scientific expertise and technical papers in line of Alsos Mission of Manhattan Project.

-Both FIA and IB were empowered during the government and the scope of their operation was expanded during 1970s.
-Though ISI did lost its importance in 1970s, the ISI valued its importance in 1980s after successfully running the military intelligence program against the Soviet Union.
-Sensing the nature of competition, President Zia-ul-Haq consolidated the intelligence services after the ISI getting training from the CIA in 1980s, and subsequently improved its methods of intelligence.
+Both FIA and IB were empowered during the government and the scope of their operation was expanded during the 1970s.
+Though ISI did lost its importance in the 1970s, the ISI valued its importance in the 1980s after successfully running the military intelligence program against the Soviet Union.
+Sensing the nature of competition, President Zia-ul-Haq consolidated the intelligence services after the ISI getting training from the CIA in the 1980s, and subsequently improved its methods of intelligence.